Swiftaff/svelte-object-explorer/README.md

 `open` is an optional string, the name of one of the objects you supplied in myStore, to auto-expand it on load

 `rateLimit` is an optional integer, for the rate at which the view should update (to avoid it getting bogged down by very fast data updates.
 The default is 100 (milliseconds)

+`initialToggleState` is an optional boolean, for whether the tab is open (true) or closed (false) on startup

 > It's not clever, it's not pretty...